nshukla1202/MMP-/README.md

 Stest3>All the testNg test will run
 Step4>Bulid Success

-Run the  TestNg test from Eclipse"
+*Run the  TestNg test from Eclipse*

 Step1>Right click on pom.xml.
 Step2>Run as>Maven Test